 Chicago, Illinois 60610

-Robert Wiesenberger is a doctoral candidate in the Department of Art History and Archaeology at Columbia University, working with professor Barry Bergdoll.
-His focus is on twentieth-century architecture, design, media, and technology, especially in pre-war Germany.
-His master’s thesis (2010) examined the exhibition designs of Herbert Bayer and László Moholy-Nagy.
-He has delivered papers at Cambridge University, UCLA, University of Zurich/ETH, and the Annual Conference of the Society of Architectural Historians; he is the organizer of the Collins/Kaufmann Forum for Modern Architectural History at Columbia.
-Robert holds a BA with honors in history and Germanic studies from the University of Chicago.
-He has worked at the design firms MetaDesign and Ammunition in San Francisco, and as an intern in the Department of Architecture and Design at MoMA.
-He is the recipient of a Jacob K. Javits Fellowship from the US Department of Education.
+Robert Wiesenberger is a doctoral candidate in the Department of Art History and Archaeology at Columbia University.
+His research focuses in particular on architecture, design, and media in prewar Europe, and the intersection of art, graphic design, and early computing in postwar America.
+He holds a BA with honors from the University of Chicago, and is the recipient of a Jacob K. Javits Fellowship from the US Department of Education.
+He has worked at the design firms MetaDesign and Ammunition in San Francisco, and as a curatorial intern in the Department of Architecture and Design at MoMA.
+He is currently a Critic at the Yale School of Art.

 Copyright © 2008–2014 Graham Foundation.
 All rights reserved.